Formalizing the Safety, Security, and Functional Properties of Agentic AI Systems: Case Study: Verification of Architectural Controls against Adversarial Behavior

 \section{Case Study: Verification of Architectural Controls against Adversarial Behavior}

-The host agent and task lifecycle models provide a framework to detect, constrain, and mitigate adversarial behaviors in Agentic AI systems.
+The \hostagent and task lifecycle models provide a framework to detect, constrain, and mitigate adversarial behaviors in Agentic AI.
 Here, adversarial behavior is defined as any external deviation that compromises correctness, violates system invariants, or exploits control flow inconsistencies.

-These models can be leveraged to employ a layered security architecture, where security constraints are encoded as temporal logic invariants at distinct architectural layers.
+These models support a layered security architecture, where security constraints are encoded as temporal logic invariants at distinct architectural layers.
 This structure enables verification of system-level defenses, including secure communication, trust anchoring, intent integrity, and failure containment.

-\shortsectionBf{Control Point 1: Host Agent Core (Intent Integrity)} Securing the primary human-AI interface, the \hostagentcore, serves as the initial control point.
-The core architecture is vulnerable to attacks such as prompt injection~\cite{promptinjectionattackllmintegrated, indirect_PI, llm_to_llm_PI} and jailbreaks~\cite{jailbroken} that subvert intent integrity.

-Our model establishes a security boundary by leveraging the explicit ``Clarify Intent'' phase as a guard.
-The verification process focuses on ensuring all requests lead to a traceable outcome and enforces intent authenticity.